cantina/cantina/README.md

 cantina: Would you like to use Amino? [yes/no] (yes): no
 cantina: Created an http application.
 ```
-Note: I said 'no' to Amino, since we won't need to use it for this example.
+Note: I answered 'no' to Amino, since we don't need it for this example.

 #### Step 2: Start you app ####
 ```